 Finally, a veterinarian must pass the North American Veterinary Licensing Examination in order to begin practicing.

 Do you feel frustrated hearing about species on the brink of extinction?
 Want to help threatened and endangered animal populations around the world whose habitats are shrinking?
-Becoming a zoologist can contribute to these global problems.
+Become a zoologist, and you can help solve these global problems.

 What You’ll Do

-The name zoologist may be a little misleading—they don’t all spend their days playing with animals at the zoo, although some may provide expertise needed in that type of setting for animal observation, breeding and public education.
+The name zoologist may be a little misleading—they don’t all spend their days playing with animals at the zoo, although some do provide animal observation, breeding expertise and public education services at zoos.

 Zoologists examine how animals live and interact with one another and their environments, and many specialize in a specific type of species.
-A largely research-based career, zoologists are tasked with tagging and tracking the movement of various species, collecting samples that can inform about health, diet and ecosystems, and analyzing their data to help influence policy and funding for programs that support wildlife and ecology.
+A largely research-based career, zoologists are tasked with tagging and tracking the movement of various species.
+They collect samples to determine health, diet and ecosystems, and analyze data to help influence policy and funding for programs that support wildlife and ecology.

 What You’ll Earn